aaristov/brightfield-instabilities/README.md

 # Brightfield Instabilities
-Highlights local differences in brightfield images
+Highlights local differences in brightfield images.

+For slow tracking in bacteria (say, persistent motion) it's important to know that the cell did not move during fluorescent acquisition.
+For that purpose bright field images are acquired and saved periodically.
+We now can use this toolbox to highlight problematic regions in the colony.

 ## Installing from Github